TechSavage2/gablib/README.md

 You can use both _nodejs_ and _bun_ executables for the package.

-The package has only been tested with Linux, but there is nothing preventing it from working with Windows, macOS and other platforms as well.
+The package has only been tested with Linux, but shouldn't be anything preventing it from working with Windows, macOS and other platforms as well.

-_Although it should be possible to use this with any Mastodon it has not be tested with any other than Gab, and since they have changed, added and removed many of the API calls it may not work fully as expected as with a 'normal' node.
-You can still use the private `_fetch()` call to mitigate some potential issues._
+_Although it should be possible to use this with any Mastodon it has not been tested with any Mastodon instances other than Gab, and since they have changed, added and removed many of the API calls it may not work fully as expected as with a 'normal' node.

 License
 -------